shukla-arya/Invisible_TakeHome/documentation/AI_USAGE_LOG.md

 4. Ensured compatibility between files with attribute names, validation schema, and security compliance.

 5. Code debugging by fixing import errors across modules and resolving mismatches between SQLAlchemy and Pydantic schema structure.

+6. Determining the capabilities of the tests including depositing, withdrawing, and transfering.